 Modern gas grills are the most efficient and useful addition to any backyard.
-Today’s gas grills are as effortless to use as your kitchen stove.
-They are designed to cook a lot of food quickly, and grill cleaning and maintenance has never been easier.
+Today’s are as effortless to use as your kitchen stove.
+They are designed to cook a lot of food quickly, and grill cleaning and maintenance have never been easier.
 Plus, they are highly controllable.
-From cooking burgers and chicken to making perfectly seared restaurant-quality steaks, the best gas grill gives you a wide variety of grilling options.
-If it’s time to upgrade your current rig, or you’re new to the gas grilling game, an affordable and powerful gas grill may become the new centerpiece of your patio—and personal food pyramid.
+From cooking burgers and chicken to making perfectly seared restaurant-quality steaks, the best gas grills give you a wide variety of grilling options.
+If it’s time to upgrade your current rig, or you’re new to the grilling game, an affordable and powerful gas grill may become the new centerpiece of your patio—and personal food pyramid.

-- Best gas grill for grillers who want it all: BLOSSOMZ Dual Fuel Combination Charcoal/Gas Grill
+- Best for grillers who want it all: BLOSSOMZ Dual Fuel Combination Charcoal/Gas Grill

-- Best portable gas grill: Char-Broil Portable 240 Liquid Propane Gas Grill
+- Best portable: Char-Broil Portable 240 Liquid Propane Gas Grill

-What to consider when shopping for the best gas grill
+What to consider when shopping for the best gas grills

 Nothing beats backyard burgers and hotdogs, but there is more to modern gas grills than a tank of fuel.
 Learn how a gas grill works and understand the latest features to control the heat and ensure your burgers don’t turn into bricks.